anonymnon/FASTrack/README.md

 `$(FAST) pip install .`

-Everytime you need to use `FAST`, remeber to activate `FAST` virtual environment typing `workon FAST` on terminal.
+Everytime you need to use `FAST`, remember to activate `FAST` virtual environment typing `workon FAST` on terminal.

-To display fonts properly om Ubuntu, install MS fonts.

-`$sudo apt-get install ttf-mscorefonts-installer`

-On Ubuntu, after installing MD fonts, remove font cache file for matplotlib in your home directory.

-`$rm -f ~/.cache/matplotlib/fontList.cache`

 To run **stack2tifspy3**, you will need to create a Python3 virtual environment and install the ImageJ module.
+Create a python3 virtual environment:

 `$mkvirtualenv FAST3 -p python3$`

-Remember to activate the virtualenvironment if you are not on it already.
+Remember to activate the virtual environment if you are not on it already.

 `$workon FAST3`

 Go to your FAST directory and install the package

-`$(FAST) pip install FASTrack`
+`$(FAST3) pip install .`

 Inside your Python3 virtual environment: